0x1001/Python-Course/Course/Lesson_3/readme.txt

 You can run your rsa.py from pyCharm directly or via command line: python rsa.py.
 In console output you will see tests results.

+File Course/Lesson_3/rsa_template.py is a solution template that you can use as starting point.
+Copy it to your solution folder and rename it to rsa.py.